Customer experience metrics checklist

 Customer experience metrics reveal what customers actually think of the experiences they receive from a brand.
 Each metric quantifies a certain perspective, the most popular metrics being customer satisfaction (CSAT) and likeliness to recommend (the Net Promoter Score – NPS).
 These scores highlight areas for improvement, product opportunities and even empower efforts to prevent customer churn.

-The reality is, however, every CX metric has its flaws.
+The reality is, however, every customer success metric has its flaws.
 A lack of awareness on their limitations can create dangerous blind spots which have, in some cases, endangered a brand’s market-share.

 To survive in this new decade businesses need a measurement system that gives true visibility on how customers perceive the brand.
 Here, CX Network presents a checklist to embed into customer metrics strategies so they truly capture perspectives and provide the needed guidance to lock in customer loyalty.